Geeks in Phoenix

 • Initial paging file size x 3 = Maximum paging file size

-Take 1024 and multiply it by the total amount of RAM your system has.
+Take 1024 and multiply it by your system's total amount of RAM.
 For example, if your computer has 4 GB of RAM, you would take 1024 and multiply it by 4, which equals 4096.
 Then multiply 4096 by 1.5, which equals 6144.
 This is the initial paging file size.
 Then take 6144 and multiply it by 3, which equals 18432.
 This would be the maximum paging file size.

 How to change the Virtual Memory in Windows 11